Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 • Use crash diets to lose weight

-If these tendencies become habitual eating patterns, they can contribute to extra weight gain.
+If these tendencies become habitual eating patterns, they can contribute to a poor diet and extra weight gain (or concerning weight loss).

 While some girls play a regular sport and engage in training during the week, studies show that even athletes tend to sit around (quite a lot) when they’re not training, potentially minimizing some of the benefits of exercise.

 Even if you have a daughter who is not inclined to move, she can be encouraged to be physically active.
-Muscle strengthening activities to spike muscle gains, gentle yoga, or a walk outside are ways to move the body for mental and physical health.
+Muscle strengthening to build more muscle, gentle yoga, or a walk outside are ways to move the body for mental and physical health.

-Exercise helps boost metabolism (aka calorie burning) and build muscle, both factors in maintaining a healthy weight and optimal body functions.
+Exercise helps boost metabolism (aka calorie burning) and build muscle, both factors in maintaining a healthy weight, good body image, and optimal body functions.

 5. Smart Phones and Computers